groonga/groonga/doc/source/reference/executables/groonga.rst

    The default is nothing.
 It means that persistent cache is disabled.
 On memory cache is used.

+   Persistent cache is a bit slower than on memory cache.
+Normally, the difference has little influence on performance.

 Command line parameters
 -----------------------